openshift/cluster-kube-controller-manager-operator/ARCHITECTURE.md

 6. **ObservedConfig indirection:** Rather than reading cluster config directly in the target config controller, a separate ConfigObserver writes a merged JSON blob to `.status.observedConfig` on the CR.
 This decouples config sources from config consumers and makes the effective config inspectable via `oc get kubecontrollermanager cluster -o jsonpath='{.status.observedConfig}'`.

 7. **24-hour bootstrap signer with operator takeover:** The installer deliberately creates a short-lived CSR signer (24h) to minimize trust window during bootstrap.
 This operator's cert rotation controller takes ownership and issues a longer-lived replacement, ensuring the cluster transitions from minimal-trust bootstrap to managed cert lifecycle.

+8. **UseMoreSecureServiceCA bypasses ObservedConfig (tech debt):** The TargetConfigController reads `.spec.useMoreSecureServiceCA` directly from the operator spec rather than going through the ObservedConfig pattern.
+This is acknowledged in code as needing migration to a config observer, but requires changes to the observedConfig format.